About Vision 20:20

 MAPAS is an admission scheme designed to help our students reach their goals so they can contribute and be a valuable part of increasing the number of Māori and Pacific health professionals needed in New Zealand.

-Find out more about MAPAS here
+Find out more about MAPAS.

-The CertHSc course content has a focus on academic and science literacy including chemistry, physics, biology, mathematics and population health.
-All of which are necessary for success in First Year (FY) courses taught in the FMHS.
+The CertHSc programme content has a focus on academic and science literacy including chemistry, physics, biology, mathematics and population health, all of which are necessary for success in First Year (FY) courses taught in Mātauranga Hauora l Faculty of Medical and Health Sciences.

-Hikitia te Ora - Certificate in Health Sciences
+Hikitia Te Ora - Certificate in Health Sciences

-Whakapiki Ake Project
+Whakapiki Ake Project (WPA)

-The Whakapiki Ake Project (WAP) is a recruitment programme that actively engages with rangatahi Māori enrolled in secondary schools to promote health as a career and entry into the Faculty of Medical and Health Sciences (FMHS) professional programmes.
+The Whakapiki Ake Project (WPA) is a recruitment programme that actively engages with rangatahi Māori enrolled in secondary schools to promote health as a career and entry into Mātauranga Hauora l Faculty of Medical and Health Sciences (FMHS) professional programmes.

-WAP offers exposure to health career options, assistance for students to apply to FMHS and some financial support for successful applicants.
+WPA offers exposure to health career options, assistance for students to apply to FMHS and some financial support for successful applicants.